The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you so much for your support!

 Near Pearl St. is Lucile’s Creole Cafe.
 This cafe is a bit off the beaten path, but it features one of the best omelettes Carrie has ever had!
 If you’ve been to New Orleans, you’ll find your happy place in the authentic beignets at Lucile’s!

-Coffee on Pearl Street
+Coffee shops on Pearl Street

-Day Two: Lunch on Pearl Street
+Lunch options on Pearl Street

 Now that you’ve worked up a healthy appetite, it’s time to dig into some great midday grub in downtown Boulder!